danimelzz/BayesianEcology/Introduction.md

 What's the probability that a person actually have HIV given a positive HIV detection by ELISA?
 In other words, what's P(HIV+ ∣ ELISA+)?

 ```
+*note: this is not a R code, but the answer for example 1*

 Using Bayes' Theroem:
 P(HIV+ ∣ ELISA+) = (P(ELISA+ ∣ HIV+) * P(HIV+)) / P(ELISA+)